Arnold High School: Collegiate studies

 Arnold High School offers a program for advanced students, allowing participants to earn over 30 college course hours during their time on campus.
 According to the Bay District Schools website, Arnold High School Collegiate Studies graduates in 2010 earned, on average, 34.5 college hours.
 This was the highest average of the districts college preparatory programs.

 Currently, the Collegiate Studies program offers AP English, AP Literature, AP US Government, AP Microeconomics, AP Macroeconomics, AP European History, AP Statistics, AP Calculus (AB and BC), AP Physics, AP Chemistry, AP Psychology, AP Art, AP American History, AP Music Theory, and AP Human Geography.

 Extracurricular activities

 Football

 Arnold first fielded a football team in 2000.
 Currently, the Arnold Marlins play in Class 5A-District 1 of the FHSAA.
 Arnold plays all home games at Mike Gavlak stadium on campus.
 The stadium was built in 2000 and is the second stadium built on campus in Bay County after Tommy Oliver stadium, built off of Harrison Avenue in downtown Panama City, Florida in the 1960s (currently being remodeled) and used by Bay High School, A. Crawford Mosley High School, and Rutherford High School.

+Soccer

+Arnold currently play in class 5A-District 1 of the FHSAA and plays all home games at Mike Gavlak stadium on the schools campus.
+The team is coached by Johnathan Hammond with assistants F. Merritt, Cory Kirspel, H. Hammond, B. Davison, Rio Oros, Chuck Wyzard, T. Schochenmaier, and T. Bradley.
+In February 2025 the Arnold Boys Soccer won FHSAA Class 5A State Championship, defeating Jesuit High School in a penalty shootout.
+This victory marks their third state title since 2020 and their second consecutive championship.
+The game was closely contested, with Arnold tying the score in the second half after Jesuit took the lead.
+The teams remained tied after extra time, ultimately leading to a penalty shootout where Arnold prevailed.